 Teams competed against each other to win a collection of exclusive Warner Bros.
 Studio Tour London goodies.
 The teams were of between six and 12 people.
 People could book tickets as a team or be allocated to one on the night.

-Tickets were £65 per person and were available to those aged 16 and above.
+Tickets cost £65 per person and were available to those age 16 and above.

 Goblet of Fire (Mar 30–Sep 23, 2018)

 For five months, the Studio Tour celebrated Harry Potter and the Goblet of Fire.

 The Goblet of Fire prop, which Pierre Bohanna and the prop-making department carved from a single piece of wood, returned to the Great Hall for the first time since it was used in filming.
 Plus, there were live demonstrations showing the filmmaking magic behind how pieces of parchment were propelled from the Goblet.